ethereum/ethereum-org-website/public/content/developers/docs/consensus-mechanisms/poa/index.md

 ### More of a visual learner? {#visual-learner}

-Watch a visual explanation of Proof-of-Authority:
+Watch a visual explanation of proof-of-authority:

 <YouTube id="Mj10HSEM5_8" />